 The city is widely recognized for its exceptional home-town quality of life and the provision of excellent municipal services, including police and fire protection.
 The city has a richly diverse population that is continually changing.
 There are a large number of "snowbirds", including many Canadian citizens who call Margate home during the winter months.
 A number of major east-west and north-south roadways are utilized by residents and business owners to transverse from one section of the county to another.

 The police department has grown to 180 members, which includes 111 sworn officers and 69 civilian personnel (including part-time employees).
-The department has an annual budget of approximately 16 million dollars.
-The department, a full-service law enforcement agency, is organized in traditional, paramilitary fashion.
+The department has an annual budget of $16,455,069.00 The department, a full-service law enforcement agency, is organized in traditional, paramilitary fashion.
 The department is also responsible for code compliance and animal control.